ZertiApp/docs/Voting-System/vote.md

 ---

 For each Vote contract, users are able to create a "Voting Pool" and to determine if the entity in question should be considered as such.
 Each vote has its time limit,  minimum votes and voting cost required.
 It is important to consider that results are given by majority and that each clone of the Vote contract acts independentely.
+Stores an IPFS URI that contains entity info(see Data)

-Each postulations has it own Vote.sol instance.
+Each entity postulation has it own Vote.sol instance.

 * Implements the DAO Voting System.
 * Implements the Voting-Pool Reward System.
+* Stores data in a IPFS link.
 * Users(voters) interact with cloned instances(See VoteFactory.sol) of this contract.
 * Can be upgraded via VoteFactory(See VoteFactory.sol).
 * Calls _addEntity(See VoteFactory.sol) if result is 1(True/In favour).